nervosnetwork/keyper/README.md

 Keyper
 ======

-> Ownership layer for Nervos CKB

-> The Keyper is still under development and NOT production ready.
-We do not guarantee interface compatibility.
+> Keyper is still under development and NOT production ready.
+Future versions may introduce interface changes which are not backwards compatibile with this version.

-Keyper is bridge layer for wallet key manager mudule and dApp. dApp developers can use Keyper to interact with keyper-enabled wallets, include mainstream wallet applications and hardware wallets.

-Keyper also a LockScript container for Nervos.
-Keyper can convert wallet-managed private keys into LockScript instances, so dApp applications can use LockScirpt to build dApp logic.
+Keyper is an ownership layer for the Nervos CKB blockchain.

+Nervos LockScripts provide a high level of flexibility, but it can be challenging for wallets to support all the different variations.
+Keyper is specification for the efficient management of LockScripts.
+The Keyper reference implementation is written in TypeScript.

+Keyper's interface specification provides developers with a standardized way to interact with any Keyper-enabled wallet.
+This can include mainstream wallets of any type, including integrated wallets in applications, web browser based wallets, and hardware wallets.

+The Keyper project is divided into two sub-projects: `specs` and `container`.

+The `specs` subproject contains all specification definitions and tool class support.

+The `container` subproject is designed to support the loading of custom LockScripts within wallets.

-## Key Manager(Wallet) Integration
+## Key Manager (Wallet) Integration

-Key Manager is responsible for managing the user's private key and the implementation of the core encryption algorithm.
-The private key can be an independent private keys or HD wallet keys.
+A Key Manager is the component of a wallet responsible for managing the user's private keys.
+Private keys can be either raw private keys or HD wallet keys.

-Key Manager should integrate `@keyper/container` module or `@keyper/container` protocol interface for support Keyper architecture.
+A Key Manager should integrate the `@keyper/container` module or the `@keyper/container` protocol interface in order to support the Keyper architecture.

 ```
 interface PublicKey {